Beshario/beshario.github.io/_posts/2018-1-13-WhereAmI.md

 Some of the performance results are shown below:

 At the start the robot is not localized.
-Therefore the monte carlo alogrithm is used to localize the robot.
+Therefore the monte carlo algorithm is used to localize the robot.
 The particles are generated randomly and the robot is moved around the map.
 The particles are then weighted based on the sensor readings and the particles are resampled.
 The process is repeated until the robot is localized.
 This can be show in the last image.

 <p align="center">